-• Although the proposed site for development is located within an Endangered (EN) vegetation type (namely the Atlantis Sandstone Fynbos), the proposed site is highly disturbed where the construction footprint will be approximately 90m 2 (less than 100m2); The site is not located within a feature of the Biodiversity Spatial Plan (i.e. the site is not located within a CBA or ESA); • The proposed development is in line with the CoCT Telecommunication Mast Infrastructure Policy (dated April 2015); The site is highly unlikely to impact the artificial, non-operational water feature; • It is envisaged that the proposed development's impact on any heritage resources would be very low; • The proposed development is not expected to have any adverse effects on people's health and well-being; • The proposed development is not expected to produce any unacceptable noise or odours during the construction or operational phases. • Although the proposed development will have a visual impact, the property is zoned as Agriculture.
-The nature of the proposed development (namely a freestanding base telecommunication station) is included as a consent-use. • Considering all the information, it is envisaged that the proposed dam expansion will not pose any significant negative impact on the environment, while it is likely to result in positive socio-economical outcomes.
-It is th It is th impact on the environment, while it is likely to result in positive socio-economical outcomes.
-It is th throug impact on the environment, while it is likely to result in positive socio-economical outcomes.
-Therefore recommended that this application be authorised with the necessary conditions of approval as described whout this BAR and in the EMPr.
+- No significant botanical features (i.e., no plant species of conservational value) are located within the construction footprint; - Although the proposed site for development is located within an Endangered (EN) vegetation type (namely the Atlantis Sandstone Fynbos), the proposed site is highly disturbed where the construction footprint will be approximately 90m2 (less than 100m2); - The site is not located within a feature of the Biodiversity Spatial Plan (i.e. the site is not located within a CBA or ESA); - The proposed development is in line with the CoCT Telecommunication Mast Infrastructure Policy (dated April 2015); - The site is highly unlikely to impact the artificial, non-operational water feature; - It is envisaged that the proposed development's impact on any heritage resources would be very low; - The proposed development is not expected to have any adverse effects on people's health and wellbeing; - The proposed development is not expected to produce any unacceptable noise or odours during the construction or operational phases. - Although the proposed development will have a visual impact, the property is zoned as Agriculture.
+The nature of the proposed development (namely a freestanding base telecommunication station) is included as a consent-use. - Considering all the information, it is envisaged that the proposed dam expansion will not pose any significant negative impact on the environment, while it is likely to result in positive socio-economical outcomes.

+It is therefore recommended that this application be authorised with the necessary conditions of approval as described throughout this BAR and in the EMPr.

+appr ovar as described throughout this DAN and in the LINET.
+2.4.
 Provide a description of any assumptions, uncertainties and gaps in knowledge that relate to the assessment and mitigation measures proposed.
-The following assumptions are made: It is th throug impact on the environment, while it is likely to result in positive socio-economical outcomes.
-Therefore recommended that this application be authorised with the necessary conditions of approval as described in this BAR and in the EMPr.
-Provide a description of any assumptions, uncertainties and gaps in knowledge that relate to the assessment and mitigation measures proposed.
 The following assumptions are made: The information on which the report is based (i.e. project information) is correct.
-It is th throug impact on the environment, while it is likely to result in positive socio-economical outcomes.
-Therefore recommended that this application be authorised with the necessary conditions of approval as described in the EMPr.
-Provide a description of any assumptions, uncertainties and gaps in knowledge that relate to the assessment and mitigation measures proposed.
-The following assumptions are made: The information on which the report is based (i.e. project information) is correct.
-The construction and management of this proposed development will be in line with the It is th throug impact on the environment, while it is likely to result in positive socio-economical outcomes. merefore recommended that this application be authorised with the necessary conditions of approval as described the phote that the EMPr.
-Provide a description of any assumptions, uncertainties and gaps in knowledge that relate to the assessment and mitigation measures proposed.
-The following assumptions are made: The information on which the report is based (i.e. project information) is correct.
-The construction and management of this proposed development will be in line with the recommendations in this report, which will be enforced by the implementation of conditions It is th throug impact on the environment, while it is likely to result in positive socio-economical outcomes.
-Therefore recommended that this application be authorised with the necessary conditions of approval as described in the EMPr.
-Provide a description of any assumptions, uncertainties and gaps in knowledge that relate to the assessment and mitigation measures proposed.
-The following assumptions are made: The information on which the report is based (i.e. project information) is correct.
-The construction and management of this proposed development will be in line with the due to more people working from home23.
-The proposed telecommunication services is also likely to promote business
+The construction and management of this proposed development will be in line with the recommendations in this report, which will be enforced by the implementation of conditions stipulated in the Environmental Management Plan (EMP).
+Much of the long- term success lies in the effective implementation of the measures prescribed in the EMP.
+There are no significant gaps of knowledge that have been identified.
 There are no uncertainties that we are aware of at present.
 2.5.
 The period for which the EA is required, the date the activity will be concluded and when the post construction monitoring requirements should be finalised.

-The period within which commencement must occur;

-Upon granting of the EA and WUL construction must occur within 2 years.

-Construction is expected to take a period of 3 months.
+The pe eriod within which commencement must occur; Cons truction is expected to take a period of 3 months.
 The EA should be granted for the maximum of 5 years.

-This is to be confirmed.
+This i is to be confirmed.

+23 Dockery, M. and Bawa, S., 2020.
+Working from Home in the COVID-19 Lockdown.
+Bentley: Bankwest Curtin Economics Centre.